-- Application Preview Page: This section will be utilized by reviewers to prescreen applications and select a subset to move forward to the second and final stage of review. - Project Summary - Area of Impact - Vision for Progression - 2.
+- 1. Application Preview Page: This section will be utilized by reviewers to prescreen applications and select a subset to move forward to the second and final stage of review. - Project Summary - Area of Impact - Vision for Progression - 2.
 Resubmission Statement: If this application is a resubmission then the applicant will provide a brief statement on how this application addresses the reviewers' critiques. - 3.
 Candidate Product Profile: Table summary describing proposed candidate and usage attributes (template provided). - 4.
-Statement of Significance and Impact: Description of how the proposed candidate, if successful, could a) impact an unmet medical need, and/or b) accelerate or increase likelihood of successfully developing a stem cell or gene therapy technology that significantly improves patient care, or how it could c) address a critical bottleneck to the discovery, development, or use of stem cell-based therapies. - 5.
+Statement of Significance and Impact: Description of how the proposed candidate, if successful, could a) impact an unmet medical need, and/or b) accelerate or increase likelihood of successfully developing a stem cell or gene therapy technology that significantly improves patient care.
+If the candidate is not stem cell based, describe further how it could c) address a critical bottleneck to the discovery, development, or use of stem cell-based therapies. - 5.
 Addressing Needs of Underserved Communities: A statement describing how the overall study plan and design has considered the influence of race, ethnicity, sex and gender diversity. - 6.
 Objective and Milestones: A concise description of the project objective and project milestones (template provided), and criteria for success. - 7.
 Rationale: Description of the scientific rationale for the proposed research and the preliminary data. - 8.
 Research Plan: A concise but detailed description of methods and techniques to be employed to achieve milestones, and potential pitfalls and alternative approaches.

-- 9. Summary of Deliverables: Provide a brief summary of how the research plan will address the Expected Outcomes for the type of candidate to be developed. - 10.
-Data Sharing Plan: A description of the proposed plan to make available data generated from the project.
+9. Summary of Deliverables: Provide a brief summary of how the research plan will address the Expected Outcomes for the type of candidate to be developed.

+- 10. Data Sharing Plan: A description of the proposed plan to make available data generated from the project.
 The description should include the type(s) of data expected to be produced, how the data will be managed, what data will be shared and how (i.e., repository), justification for not sharing certain data, timeline for data sharing and expected costs. - 11.
 Timeline: Activities-based timeline for achieving project milestones. - 12.
 Principal Investigator and Team: A description of the PI and team's expertise and experience. - 13.
 Resources and Environment: A brief description of the resources available to the project and environment. - 14.
-Diversity, Equity and Inclusion (DEI) in Research: A statement on how the research team has or will incorporate diverse and inclusive perspectives and experience in the implementation of the research project.
-The statement can address, for example: - a.
-The team's prior efforts or plans for outreach, partnership or educational activities to inform the development of DEI within the research project.
-Include expected outcomes and measures of success as appropriate. - b.
-Inclusion of team members from different socio-economic backgrounds, team members who are first in their family to attend college, or team members whose lived experience provides valuable insights to the project. - c.
-The team's experience and track record in promoting and valuing DEI. - d.
-Description of any budget and resources allocated to address DEI within the project.
+Diversity, Equity and Inclusion in Research: A statement on how the research team has or will incorporate diverse and inclusive perspectives and experience in the implementation of the research project, including, for example, the inclusion of team members from different socio-economic backgrounds and team members who are the first in their family to attend college. - 15.
+References